-Configure the Microsoft Dynamics CRM Plugin for Integration with BeyondTrust Remote Support
+Configure the Microsoft Dynamics 365 Plugin for Integration with BeyondTrust Remote Support

-You must purchase this integration separately from both your BeyondTrust software and your Microsoft Dynamics CRM solution.
+You must purchase this integration separately for both your Remote Support software and your Microsoft Dynamics 365 solution.
 For more information, contact BeyondTrust sales.

-Now that you have configured Microsoft Dynamics CRM and the Secure Remote Access Appliance, deploy and configure the Microsoft Dynamics CRM plugin.
-For additional information about working with the BeyondTrust Middleware Engine, please see the BeyondTrust Middleware Engine Configuration document.
+Now that you have configured Microsoft Dynamics 365 and the BeyondTrust Appliance B Series, deploy and configure the Microsoft Dynamics 365 plugin.

 - Restart the BeyondTrust Middleware Engine Windows service.

-- The Microsoft Dynamics CRM Plugin shows in the list of plugins.
+- The Microsoft Dynamics 365 Plugin shows in the list of plugins.
 Click the clipboard icon to add a new configuration.

 - Plugin Configuration Name: Any desired value.
 Because multiple configurations can be created for a single plugin, allowing different environments to be targeted, provide a descriptive name to indicate how this plugin is to be used.